hyde65/casting-agency/README.md

 # CASTING-AGENCY

-This backend was done to improve casting agencies, providing apis rest to save data of the movies and actors, utilizing python for backend.
+This backend was done to improve casting agencies, providing apis rest to store data of the movies and actors, utilizing python for backend and auth0 for authentification.

 ## Getting Started